soya-00/tilt/README.md

 # Tilt

-A thinking instrument for macOS, not a productivity tool.
+A thinking instrument for macOS.

 Tilt is a journal that notices things.
 You write into a single stream with no folders and no filing, and the app's job is to give you back understanding —